Merkel backs tougher virus curbs as German deaths hit record

 Some state governors are already moving to tougher restrictions.
 The eastern state of Saxony, currently the worst-hit, will close schools and most stores on Monday until Jan.
 10. Its southern neighbor, Bavaria, is introducing measures such as a nighttime curfew in its worst-affected areas and demanding more home schooling and stricter border controls.

+The group insists it has no place for extremism.
+But Beate Bube, the head of the state’s domestic intelligence agency, said her office has observed the group has both membership and ideological overlaps with known right-wing extremist groups.

+“Extremist, conspiracy ideology and anti-Semitic content are being deliberately mixed with legitimate criticism of state measures to contain the corona(virus) pandemic,” she said.

-Kirsten Grieshaber in Berlin contributed to this report.
+David Rising and Kirsten Grieshaber in Berlin contributed to this report.

 Follow AP’s coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak